Did you happen to record Monty Python’s Flying Circus when it was shown on PBS back in the 1970s?

 If you saw this film outside of the Soviet Union, you probably saw the complete version.
 It’s 1:1.85, and I absolutely hated the cropped version that used to show on the cable stations, because it completely killed the gag with the bouquet toward the end of the film.

 If you saw the English dub, don’t worry.
 Fellini directed the English dubbing.
 That’s why Gradisca became Si-vous-plait and that’s why Volpina became Venus and that’s why Biscein became Pinwheel.
-He needed to find easy-to-understand English equivalents to the Italian names that would sort of lip-synch.
+He needed to find easy-to-understand English equivalents to the Italian names that would sort of lip-sync.
 Fortunately the Criterion DVD includes both soundtracks.

 I hope someone preserved the outtakes.
 Let Fellini tell his tale (Chandler, I, Fellini, p 180):

 Magali [Noël] was glad to be working with me again.
-She is one of the most cooperative actresses I have ever known.
+She is one of the most coöperative actresses I have ever known.
 She would do anything I asked.
 Anything.
 For a scene that was later cut, I asked her to bare her chest, which she did without hesitation.

 I had to cut her favorite scene as Gradisca, and I’m not sure she has ever forgiven me.
 I hope she has.
 The scene is in front of the local cinema at night with the camera moving in slowly until it reaches Gradisca standing beside a poster of Gary Cooper.
 She is gazing up worshipfully at her hero as she files her nails.
 He was a man any woman would love.
 I had to cut the scene.
 It would have made Gradisca the central character, and this was not a picture about Gradisca.